LangGraphvsCrewAIvsAutoGen

 LangGraph's Approach

 Reducers are the key innovation for context management.
 When multiple agents produce outputs that need consolidation, Reducers merge these into coherent state updates.
-This prevents context fragmentation whilst maintaining the benefits of specialised agents.
+This prevents context fragmentation while maintaining the benefits of specialised agents.

 CrewAI's Approach